Skip to main content

 From the Address type defined in the specs, Codegen will generate two helper types: NativeSampleModuleAddress and NativeSampleModuleAddressBridging.

 The first type is the definition of the Address.
-The second type contains all the infrastructure to bridge the custom type from JS to C++ and viceversa.
+The second type contains all the infrastructure to bridge the custom type from JS to C++ and vice versa.
 The only extra step we need to add is to define the Bridging structure that extends the NativeSampleModuleAddressBridging type.

 1. Open the shared/NativeSampleModule.h file